There’s more than Port in Porto, Portugal! I’m sorry (not sorry) but I can’t help trying to use “port” as many times as possible in a sentence!

 So if you only have two days in Porto, what should you add to your itinerary?
 Well, here are the top things you need to add to your list!

 Read More: Exploring the Port Wine Cellars & Tasting Tours of Porto

 Visit Livraria Lello Bookstore

 Livraria Lello is said to be the most beautiful bookstore in the world, which is quite a reputation to live up to!
 The bookstore was opened by the Lello brothers in 1906, and it’s one of the oldest in Portugal.
 Upon entering you’ll be immediately struck by the wooden panelling and floor to ceiling bookshelves, and of course, the large curving staircase.
 The whole bookstore is lit by a stained-glass skylight above.
 It’s at the very least the most beautiful bookstore I’ve ever been in!

 And did you know the J K Rowling lived in Porto for 2 years, and rumour has it she to frequent Lello’s Bookstore?
 Some would even say it may have been the original inspiration behind aspects of Harry Potter, in addition to places in Edinburgh, Scotland.

-Due to it’s popularity it’ll now cost you €5.50 to enter Livraria Lello, and definitely book in advance if you can because the ticket line is often longer than the line into the bookstore.
+Due to its popularity, it’ll now cost you €5.50 to enter Livraria Lello, and definitely book in advance if you can because the ticket line is often longer than the line into the bookstore and you don’t want to waste any of your short two days in Porto waiting in line!
 The entry voucher does offer you a discount if you purchase anything instore.

 Walk Across Dom Luís I Bridge